wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-esb-5.x.x.md

 ### Migrating encrypted passwords

-To migrate the encrypted passwords from EI 6.x, you need to first obtain the plain-text passwords.
+To migrate the encrypted passwords from ESB 5.0, you need to first obtain the plain-text passwords.
 Once you have them, follow the normal procedure of encrypting secrets in EI 7.
 See [Encrypt Secrets](../../security/encrypting_plain_text) for instructions.